True or False?

-A Toastmaster?
-He or she is there to make announcements and is only required when an event is formal or very large, and simply adds pomp and formality.
-True or false?
+"A Toastmaster is only required when an event is formal or very large and is there just to make announcements simply adding pomp and formality."

-The specifics of your Toastmaster's duties and responsibilities at the event will vary according to the type of event (we give examples in the following sections) and according to your specific requirements.
-However no matter what kind of event, the role of your Toastmaster is that unique mix of advisor, organiser, linkman, diplomat, voice and "presence", which defines the modern professional Toastmaster.
+The exact details of your Toastmaster's duties and responsibilities will vary according to the type of event and will be tailored to your specific requirements.
+Examples can be found in the following sections.
+Whatever the event, the role of your Toastmaster will combine the unique mix of advisor, organiser, linkman, diplomat, voice and "presence", which defines the modern Professional Toastmaster.